chesterbeckett/chesterbeckett.github.io/_posts/2025-06-17-x-forwarded-for-and-azure-monitor.md

 ## Pre-requisites

-There are a few things you are going to want to do on both your Appgw as well as your IIS Configs, before setting up the Custom Log ingesting.
+There are a few things you are going to want to do on both your AppGw as well as your IIS Configs, before setting up the Custom Log ingesting.

 ### IIS Setup

-You first need to set IIS to log the *X-Forwarded-For* header in IISlogs by adding a custom field.
+You first need to set IIS to log the *X-Forwarded-For* header in IIS logs by adding a custom field.

 Head into IIS and open Logging at server level.